 The most common place to see the canyon is the South Rim.
 There are dozens of viewpoints along the entire rim with ever-changing but equally breathtaking views.
 You can walk along the Rim Trail, take a free shuttle bus, or drive part of the way on Desert View Drive.

 If your Grand Canyon itinerary includes hiking, you can hike below the Rim, along two trails.
 The Bright Angel Trail is the most famous – you can reach Indian Garden and back in a day.
-The spectacular South Kaibab Trail is a steeper and more challenging out and back trail that is popular with both hiked and horses.
+The spectacular South Kaibab Trail is a steeper and more challenging out and back trail.
+It’s popular with both hiked and horses.
 The strenuous Cedar Ridge Trail has an elevation change of 1,120 ft, and offers some incredible canyon views.

 It’s not all about the canyon views, however.
-Grand Canyon Village, in the main centre of the South Rim, is home to several national historic landmarks, including the History Room at Bright Angel Lodge, where there is a famous geological fireplace that’s made of rocks from all the main layers of the canyon.
+Grand Canyon Village, in the main centre of the South Rim, is home to several national historic landmarks.
+These include the History Room at Bright Angel Lodge, where there is a famous geological fireplace made of rocks from all the main layers of the canyon.
 There’s also the Grand Canyon Railway Depot, one of only three log train depots in existence today.
 You can also visit the Pioneer Cemetery where many pioneers, miners, workers, and Native Americans are buried.
-Another highlight is Mary Colter’s Hopi House, which is designed and built like a Native American Hopi pueblo, and sells a wide variety of Native American art.
+Another highlight is Mary Colter’s Hopi House.
+It’s designed and built like a Native American Hopi pueblo, and sells a wide variety of Native American art.
 No matter what you do, the Grand Canyon is sure to impress. ~ James Stakenburg, Parks Collecting